poogowda/test_app1/README.md

-Complete ruby on rails developer
+Complete ruby on rails developer by Poojitha.